imakris/sintra/README.rst

 Overview
 --------

-The library was written to provide the dispatch mechanism for VIK, an OpenGL based GUI framework, which is currently not open source.
+The library was written to provide the message dispatch mechanism for VIK, an OpenGL based GUI framework, which is currently not open source.

 Sintra is a header-only library.
 It has dependencies on header-only boost libraries (interprocess, type_index, fusion, atomic, bind).